Anosema/Landforms/README.md

 - Height : the height of the peak of your new relief
 - OffsetX : offset between (0, 0) and the (x,y) of the peak on X axis
 - OffsetY : offset between (0, 0) and the (x,y) of the peak on Y axis
-- Q : A weird thing, higher is the Q fatter is the peak.
+- Q : A weird thing, higher is the Q fatter is the peak
 - The "Live Render" radio button will visualize the relief in real time, as you change it's settings. **IT CAN SLOW YOUR COMPUTER A LOT IF NOT POWERFUL ENOUGH**
 - The "Visualize" button show you the plot with the actual relief without adding it to the plot, you can change it's settings
 - The "Add Relief" button add the actual relief to the plot
-- The arrows on top of the window is the undo and redo buttons.
+- The arrows on top of the window is the undo and redo buttons

 ## File Management
 - You can open a saved by clicking the file icon and choosing a previously saved plot as txt